 How Does A Transfer Case Work?

 The goal of your 4WD system is to allow the driver to operate the vehicle in either 2 wheel drive or 4 wheel drive, depending on the scenario that the driver finds themselves encountering, in a seamless manner.
-This is accomplished by engaging and disengaging the front axle of your truck via a clever component known as the transfer case, which you guessed it, transfers engine power to the front axle when called upon.
+This is accomplished by engaging and disengaging power sent to the front axle of your truck via a clever component known as the transfer case, which you guessed it, transfers engine power to the front axle when called upon.

 The engagement or disengagement of the 4WD system is controlled right from the cab via a selector.
-This selector could be button-based or dial-based, depending on the year of your truck.
+This selector could be button-based or dial-based, depending on the year of your truck

 2 HI